 24. Tattoo facts reveal that no matter how much you like your tattoos right now, they will not look the same as you age.

 Many wonder what will happen when, one day, they become an old person with tattoos.
-Unsurprisingly, tattoos change considerably as we age.
+Unsurprisingly, tattoos transform as we age.
 They will sag and stretch with the folds of your skin over time, and their color will fade.
 Also, they could cover skin cancer, making it difficult to catch in time.
-Lastly, surprisingly, larger tattoos do better with age than small ones.
+Lastly, larger tattoos do better with age than small ones.

 How many millennials have tattoos?